 Certificate in Tourism and Hospitality Business Management

-The Certificate in Tourism and Hospitality Business Management is jointly offered by the Hough Graduate School of Business and the Eric Friedheim Tourism Institute at the University of Florida.
-This certificate program is offered to all graduate students in the Hough Graduate School of Business and in the Department of Tourism, Recreation and Sport Management (TRSM).
+The Certificate in Tourism and Hospitality Business Management is jointly offered by the Hough Graduate School of Business and the Eric Friedheim Tourism Institute at the University of Florida (UF).
+The certificate is offered to current UF graduate degree-seeking students.

 The tourism and hospitality industry is a fast-growing, dynamic, and global industry with a variety of career options for individuals to develop into upper-level managerial positions.
 The certificate coursework will allow students to gain a comprehensive managerial knowledge base of the processes and strategies used by leading firms to gain a competitive advantage in the tourism and hospitality industry.
 The content of the courses centrally focus on developing the students' managerial skill set as opposed to "back of the house" hospitality operational skills.